Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 ### Last update: 05/07/2020

 Files updated:
-* **userChrome.css**: Fixed some issue on autocomplete popups not displaying text right.
+* **userChrome.css**: Fixed some issue on autocomplete popups not displaying text right, and certain buttons not being themed on dialogs.
 * **Context-menu-commands.as.css**: Added the new "Close multiple tabs" entry.

 ### Pre-Last update: 04/07/2019